 Business experience: This includes sales, marketing, contract negotiation, and art acquisition, advisory services for current collections, fine art exhibitions, and archival preservation.

 Artist Representation: Ms. DeChant strongly support important local artists as well as nationally and internationally recognized artists.

-Represented Artists have included Andrew Reach, Anne Mitro, Audra Skuodas, Camille Pissaro, Charlotte Lees, Don Boncela, Eddie Mitchell, Elizabeth Murray, Evie Zimmer, Gary Paller, Gerhard Richter, Jackie Battenfield, James Rosenquist, John Pearson, John Raimondi, Kathleen Hammett, Ora Sorensen, Randy Grantham, Robert Swedroe, Robert Winkler, Tom Wesslemann, and Philippe Morel.
+Represented Artists have included Andrew Reach, Anne Mitro, Audra Skuodas, Camille Pissaro, Charlotte Lees, Don Boncela, Eddie Mitchell, Elizabeth Murray, Evie Zimmer, Gary Paller, Gerhard Richter, Jackie Battenfield, James Rosenquist, John Pearson, John Raimondi, Kathleen Hammett, Ora Sorensen, Randy Grantham, Robert Swedroe, Robert Winkler, Tom Wesslemann, Amy Donaldson, and Philippe Morel.

 Cleveland Clinic Fine Arts Program: The art program at the Cleveland Clinic was instituted in 1985 by Dr. William Kaiser and Dr. Shattuck Hartwell and his appointed Aesthetics Committee members along with Julie Meyers from Cesar Pelli’s office.
 Other notable committee members included Carol Tomer, archivist for the Cleveland Clinic, and Andrew Chakalis from the Cleveland Museum of Art.
 DeChant Art implemented using internationally known artists that were collected by museums and sold at major auction houses.

 DeChant Art Consulting’s collaboration with the Cleveland Clinic began during the planning of the artwork by Cesar Pelli’s Julie Myers of the Crile building finished in 1984.
 Including the art proposals accepted at that time, Dechant continued to build the Clinic art collection for 20 years under the leadership of Dr. Floyd Loop, President, and CEO, and Dr. Joseph Hahn, Chairman Aesthetics Committee.